The Real Work Begins in the Privacy of Your Own Heart: A Case for Self-Compassion Before Self-Improvement

 Real growth often happens internally first.
 Quietly.
 Invisibly.

-If the new year arrived and you felt behind, unmotivated, or disconnected from the usual goal-setting energy, you're not late.
+If the new year arrived and you felt behind, unmotivated, or disconnected from the usual goal-setting energy, you are not late.

 You can zoom out at any point and ask better questions: